Harvey Weinstein: Retrial

+Additional charges in New York

+On September 12, 2024, a New York grand jury indicted Weinstein on new charges, as announced by prosecutors from the Manhattan District Attorney's office.
+These specific charges were initially unknown, as the indictment was sealed and only opened upon Weinstein's arraignment.
+On September 18, 2024, Weinstein was arraigned in New York for this new indictment, entering a plea of not guilty to one count of criminal sexual act in the first degree.
+The prosecution filed a motion to consolidate the new charges into Weinstein's retrial rather than have two separate New York trials.
+The presiding judge granted the prosecution's motion to consolidate on October 23.
+On June 12, 2025, Weinstein received a mistrial on this charge following tensions within the jury.

 Personal life

-Weinstein has been married twice.
+Weinstein was married twice.
 In 1987, he married his assistant Eve Chilton; the couple divorced in 2004.
-They share three daughters: Remy (previously Lily; born 1995), Emma (born 1998), and Ruth (born 2002).
-In 2007, he married English fashion designer and actress Georgina Chapman.
+They had three daughters.
+In 2007, Weinstein married English fashion designer and actress Georgina Chapman.
 They have a daughter and a son.
 On October 10, 2017, after the sexual harassment accusations became public, Chapman announced that she was leaving Weinstein.
 They reached a settlement in January 2018, and their divorce was finalized in July 2021.

 Activism

 Weinstein was active on issues such as gun control, poverty, AIDS, juvenile diabetes, and multiple sclerosis research.
 Until October 2017, he served on the board of the Robin Hood Foundation, a New York City-based non-profit that targets poverty, and co-chaired one of its annual benefits.
-He was critical of the lack of universal healthcare in the United States.
+Weinstein was critical of the lack of universal healthcare in the United States.

-Weinstein is a longtime supporter of and contributor to the Democratic Party, including the campaigns of President Barack Obama and presidential candidates Hillary Clinton and John Kerry.
-He supported Hillary Clinton's 2008 presidential campaign.
-In 2012, he hosted an election fundraiser for Obama at his Westport, Connecticut home.
+Weinstein has been a longtime supporter of and contributor to the Democratic Party, including the campaigns of President Barack Obama and presidential candidates Hillary Clinton and John Kerry.
+Weinstein supported Hillary Clinton's 2008 presidential campaign.
+In 2012, he hosted an election fundraiser for Obama at his home in Westport, Connecticut.

 Fashion

 Weinstein was active in the fashion industry.
-He produced Project Runway, the fashion reality show, making stars of designer Michael Kors, model Heidi Klum and editor Nina Garcia.
-He was instrumental in the revival of Halston, collaborating with Tamara Mellon, Sarah Jessica Parker, and stylist Rachel Zoe.
+He produced the fashion reality show Project Runway, making stars of designer Michael Kors, model Heidi Klum and editor Nina Garcia.
+Weinstein was instrumental in the revival of Halston, collaborating with Tamara Mellon, Sarah Jessica Parker, and stylist Rachel Zoe.
 He licensed the option to revive the Charles James brand.
 Celebrities were asked to wear Marchesa (the label of his then-partner and later then-wife, Georgina Chapman) at least once if they were cast in a Weinstein movie.
-His production companies were frequently involved in fashion-themed movies, including Madonna's W.E., Robert Altman's Prêt-à-Porter, and Tom Ford's A Single Man.
+Weinstein's production companies were frequently involved in fashion-themed movies, including Madonna's W.E., Robert Altman's Prêt-à-Porter, and Tom Ford's A Single Man.
 Stars of Weinstein's films appeared on more than a dozen Vogue covers.